Chief executive and directors

 - family support

-Cath McEvoy-Carr is due to join us in May 2022 as the new director for Children, Education and Skills.
+Cath McEvoy-Carr joined us in May 2022 as director for Children, Education and Skills.

-Cath joins us from Northumberland County Council, where she has been Children’s Services director since 2016.
+Cath came from Northumberland County Council, where she had been Children’s Services director since 2016.

 Cath’s career began with Sunderland City Council where she worked as a social worker during the early 1990s, before she moved to North Tyneside Council where she remained for ten years.